We may collect a share of sales from items linked to on this page. Learn more.

 Especially when they provide organic, fresh ingredients for hearty winter soups and stews on the coldest of days.

-Focussing on seasonal vegetables is also a sustainable approach.
+Focusing on seasonal vegetables is also a sustainable approach.
 Winter vegetables grow slower, need slightly less water, and don’t overdraw on the nutrients in the soil.

 For best results and a reputation for having ‘green fingers’, be intentional about planting the right winter vegetables for your area and climate.
 Most winter vegetables will thrive (even in a little frost), but there are others which don’t do as well.